grosser/s3_meta_sync/Readme.md

-Sync folders with s3 using a metadata file and md5 diffs
+Sync folders with s3 using a metadata file with md5 sums.

 Install
 =======